Technical notes › Handle Fish universal variables and abbrs across machines

 The files in this folder are not touched during fish startup, so I get to keep my nice fast startup time, while maintaining the fact that everything about my setup is stored inside the same Git repository.

 To activate the changes in the

-setup/ directory, I run this function that clears out all loaded environment variables and loads them anew:
+setup/ directory, I run this function that clears out all loaded universal variables and loads them anew:

 function fresh-fish -d "Resets fish’s universal variables" # delete all existing universal vars # <https://github.com/fish-shell/fish-shell/issues/4542#issuecomment-430848765> set -l existing_vars \ (set --show \ | string replace -rf '^\$([^:+).*: set in universal.*' '$1' \ | grep -E '^_?fish_') for v in $existing_vars set -Ue $v end # load new universal vars source $__fish_config_dir/setup/cargo-abbrs.fish source $__fish_config_dir/setup/common-abbrs.fish source $__fish_config_dir/setup/git-abbrs.fish source $__fish_config_dir/setup/theme.fish echo "[All loaded.]" end